AlejandroPqLz/tf-diffusion-scratch/README.md

 This will pull the `tensorflow-gpu-jupyter` image if not pulled before and build a container using the custom `Dockerfile` for the project with all the dependencies needed.

-In order to avoid posible issues with the container not detecting some versions of the libraries, just run the following command in the container terminal to install the external dependencies declared in the [setup.py](./setup.py) file:
+In order to avoid possible issues with the container not detecting some versions of the libraries, just run the following command in the container terminal to install the external dependencies declared in the [setup.py](./setup.py) file:

 ```bash
 pip install -e.
 ```

-Finally, when running any juptyer notebook, choose the python version that matches the one the image was built with.
+Finally, when running any Jupyter notebook, choose the python version that matches the one the image was built with.
 To check the python version, just run the following command in container terminal:

 ```bash
 python --version
 ```

-To this date, the image is built with python `3.11.0rc1`, therefore you need to select the python `3.11.0` kernel in the jupyter notebook.
+To this date, the image is built with python `3.11.0rc1`, therefore you need to select the python `3.11.0` kernel in the Jupyter notebook.

 And voilà!
 You have a container with all the dependencies installed and ready to go!: